QuatroQuatros/Chip8-Emulator/README.md

 # Chip8-Emulator
-Chip8 Emulator writen in python.
+Chip8 Emulator written in python.

 This emulator supports some SCHIP8 games, but I still don't implemented all the opcodes.